shalomalexander/shalomsmealbook/README.md

 ## React Recipe

-A simple React web application that uses the Edamam API to search and display recipes.
+A simple React JS based web application that consumes the Edamam API to search and display recipes.

 ## Demo

-Try out the demo [here](https://stmeem.github.io/recipe/)
+Try out the demo [here](https://shalomalexander.github.io/recipe/)